gcanti/fp-ts/docs/modules/AsyncResult.ts.md

 ## liftRejectable

-Lifts a function returning a `Promise` that may reject to one returning a `TaskEither`.
+Lifts a function returning a `Promise` that may reject to one returning a `AsyncResult`.

 **Signature**